Rice-MECE-Capstone-Projects/SwitchMCU/F25_core/verification/README.md

 If you change a file later (if you edit/regenerate your own program.hex file), recompile all to ensure functionality.

-If the project is new on this machine and you get “library work not found”, do in the Transcript once:

-        vlib work
-        vmap work work
-        --> Compile All again

 ### Run the Smoke Test (full core program execution)